dominique-unruh/stuff/doc/db_format.md

 A *local URL* references a file in the `files` directory.
 It is of the form `localstuff:id/file`.
-Here `id` is the id of an item (and an item must only reference local URL with its own ID).
+Here `id` is the id of an item (and an item must only reference local URLs with its own ID).
 And `file` is the name of a file in the directory `files/id`.